 Women’s health has no founding mothers like the United States had founding fathers.1 Instead, the efforts of generations of women represent the collective “mothers” of women’s health.
 Women of the Revolutionary War era (1775-1783) were critical in laying the foundation for this movement.
 While their husbands, fathers, and brothers crafted arguments for independence, the women called for their inclusion in government and for better education.
 Although it would be nearly 150 years until women would obtain the right to vote, gains in education were achieved more rapidly, thanks to the reform efforts of both men and women.
 After the Revolutionary War, an educated citizenry was deemed critical to the success of the new nation, resulting in the establishment of new academies and seminaries for women.
 Although women were barred from attending coeducational institutions until Oberlin College opened in 1833, the new all-female academies were the beginnings of the education that women from the Revolutionary War era had demanded.2 An educated citizenry has become even more critical today.

 Many women who benefited from educational improvements played pivotal roles in the abolitionist and suffrage movements of the 18th and 19th centuries, with the latter continuing into the early part of the 20th century.
-These movements ultimately led to the 13th amendment to the US Constitution (ratified in 1865) banning slavery and the 19th amendment (ratified in 1920) giving women the right to vote.
-As ...
+These movements ultimately led to the 13th amendment to the US Constitution (ratified in 1865) banning slavery and the 19th amendment (ratified in 1920) giving women the right to ...